ShreyasPrasad/ShreyasPrasad.github.io/content/Blog/Learnings from being an AWS CDK power-user.md

-A lot of teams at AWS, my team included, use the AWS CDK to achieve infrastructure as code.
+A lot of teams at AWS, my team included, use the AWS CDK to define infrastructure as code.
 Like all abstractions, the edges are rough.
 The CDK is not a one-size-fit-all solution.
-There are lots of almost hidden shortcomings that can sneak up on teams as their use case gets more complex over time.
-I've documented a few of these so hopefully your team can avoid manifesting spaghetti code.
+There are lots of hidden shortcomings that can sneak up on teams as their requirements become more complex.
+I've documented a few of these so your team can avoid manifesting spaghetti code.

 ### 1. Working with networking constructs is tricky